fernbacher/linux-for-begginers/index.md

 - Display current playing file and scrolls the text with [zscroll](https://github.com/noctuid/zscroll), cycle pause and volume control, simple to edit and easily expandable.
 Made by an old friend.

 8. [Gamepads/Controllers](https://aur.archlinux.org/packages/xboxdrv/)
-- Use any USB Gamepad that you would normally use in windows, to use a PS3/PS4 controller, run this command in the terminal `sudo xboxdrv --detach-kernel-driver`
+- Use any USB Gamepad that you would normally use in windows, to use a PS3/PS4 controller, run this command in the terminal `sudo xboxdrv --detach-kernel-driver`.

 9. [Chaotic AUR](https://aur.chaotic.cx/)
 - Automated building repository for AUR packages.